dotnet/fsharp/DEVGUIDE.md

 **Questions?** If you have questions about the source code, please ask in the issues and discussion forums.

+## 0. A Shortcut to Build and Smoke Test

+You can build a subset of functionality (including bootstrapped compiler and library) and run a very small number of 'smoke' tests using the script used by continuous integration:

+    .\appveyor-build.cmd

+See the script for what this does.
+After you do this, you can do further testing, see  [TESTGUIDE.md](TESTGUIDE.md).

 ## 1. Building a Proto Compiler

 The compiler is compiled as a set of .NET 4.0 components using a bootstrap process.
 This uses the Last Known Good (LKG) compiler to build.